-For companies that have overseas suppliers, a multi-currency corporate debit card can eliminate handling charges and currency exchange costs.
+For companies that have overseas suppliers, a multi-currency corporate debit card can eliminate handling charges and currency exchange costs, as it draws the currency from the correct currency account.
 It allows payments in over a hundred currencies, and you can exchange foreign currency at real-time exchange rates during transactions.
-You can also store the foreign currency in a foreign currency account for future use, allowing you to exchange at favorable rates and effectively manage currency risks.
+You can also store the foreign currency in a foreign currency account for future use, allowing you to exchange at favourable rates and effectively manage currency risks.

 Furthermore, companies have the option to apply for debit cards for their employees to facilitate procurement or business trips.

 When should I use a company card vs an employee card?

 Company cards are good for business purchases that are typically made online and on behalf of the entire company or specific teams and departments.
 This could include purchases such as software subscriptions, office supplies, supplier payments, and marketing expenses.
 As an admin, you will be able to access card details for company cards.

 Employee cards are great for individual employee purchases either made online or in person.
 This could include travel expenses like airfare or hotels and incidental purchases like coffee or snacks.
 Cardholders can also add their employee cards to their digital wallet for easy, contactless purchasing.
 As an admin, you will not be able to access card details for employee cards.
 Only the cardholder will be able to access their card details.

 The Airwallex Borderless Card is a debit card that supports over 140 currencies, without any foreign transaction fees or hidden charges.
 With this card, you can directly pay from your Airwallex multi-currency account for foreign currency transactions.
 In case the currency balance in your account is insufficient, the card allows for foreign exchange at competitive market rates from another held currency.